dragonswordsman/Gem5-Simulator/README.md

 # Gem5-Simulator
-We have implemented and done research on our project " Comparison of Cache Replacement policies using Gem5-Simulator".
+Project: Comparison of Cache Replacement policies using Gem5-Simulator

-This git repository contains only main files which are used in the project, if you want to download the simulator you can follow the steps for download and install on - http://www.gem5.org/Download

 If you want to know more about the project you can visit  - https://bhagyashreeborate.wordpress.com/acaproject/